 - Department of Defense

 Nonprofit organizations are often focused on advancing the greater good of humanity, which makes them perfect employer candidates for those in macro social work practice.
-Macro social workers are ideal leaders for nonprofits since they are able to use research data to make significant decisions on vision and execution within an organization, increasing their efficiencies to maximize the services they provide.
+Macro social workers are ideal leaders for nonprofits since they are able to use research data to make significant decisions on vision and execution within an organization and community, increasing their efficiencies to maximize the services they provide.

 U.S. News & World Report states that depending on the scale of the nonprofit, working at one may give employees the opportunities to learn more skills than they would in a corporate setting, as workers often take on a variety of tasks to ensure the nonprofit's success.
 Nonprofit macro social work practice ranges from advocacy for poor populations to many prevention specialties.